Orientation Frequently Asked Questions

 What happens at University Orientation?

 At University Orientation, you will have an opportunity to connect with current students, as well as staff members, and get to know some of your new fellow Falcons.
-You will be connected with a Connections Ambassador who will guide you through your University Orientation experience and continue to be a resource throughout the summer and Weeks of Welcome.
+You will be connected with an Orientation Leader who will guide you through your University Orientation experience and continue to be a resource for you.

 You will also be able to take care of some important “to-do” list items such as finalizing your financial aid and billing and getting your BG1 card.
-We will also provide opportunities for campus tour and residence hall tours.
+We will also provide opportunities in the summer for campus tour and residence hall tours.

 At University Orientation, you’ll meet new people and make friends.
 The social aspect of University life allows students to feel like they belong.
-It’s important for students connect with their Connections Ambassador, get familiar with the campus, and participate in activities that will help them forge a bond with other first-year students.
+It’s important for students connect with their Orientation Leader, get familiar with the campus, and participate in activities that will help them forge a bond with other first-year students.
 It is this sense of belonging that will be the foundation of successful students.

 Moving to a completely different place without the safety net of having family nearby can cause great anxiety for students.
 At University Orientation, we will provide you with information about things like the physical locations of different student services, safety on campus and what you can expect from living in the area.
 Keeping in mind to include those staying in residential halls, commuters and students living locally.